 All good things come to an end and so does our fantastic north Italy road trip.
 Last day spent in Bologna is certainly a worthy send off.
 If you are feeling the mood for relaxation, we very highly recommend staying at one of the agriturismos in the hills outside the city.
 For a very reasonable rate, not only will you get a room to rival a good hotel, but an amazing dinner made of local produce and wine from the farm's own vinyard.

-And just to finish off the road trip on a high, here is a recommendation for a restaurant that will leave you drooling for days on end: Al Sangiovese a fair bit out to the south.
+And just to finish off the road trip on a high, here is a recommendation for a restaurant that will leave you drooling for days on end: Al Sangiovese is a fair bit out to the south of the town - about 20 minutes walk.
 The local dishes here are mouth watering and ask the owners for a recommendation on a hearty local red wine – you will not leave disappointed!